iewnfod/CAIE_Code/README.md

 `;`, semicolon.

 ### Basic Data Types
-The following items gives the `DATATYPE`, its description and the defalt value set when defined in brackets.
+The following items gives the `DATATYPE`, its description and the default value set when defined in brackets.

 * `INTEGER` integer, whole number (`0`)
     ```